dingusxmcgee/dingusxmcgee.github.io/_posts/2023-08-24-Fake-Software-Abusing-Real-Software-For-Fun-And-Profit-Part-1.md

 [![8-24-23_1.png](/assets/images/8-24-23/8-24-23_1.png)](/assets/images/8-24-23/8-24-23_1.png)

-It was at this stage that Crowdstirke alerted on **client32.exe**, however it did not block the process.
+It was at this stage that Crowdstrike alerted on **client32.exe**, however it did not block the process.

 [![8-24-23_2.png](/assets/images/8-24-23/8-24-23_2.png)](/assets/images/8-24-23/8-24-23_2.png)